How to pick the best anomaly detector?: Experiments

 This difference is particularly pronounced for CWoLa Hunting: when using BCE for epoch selection, the max SIC drops below 10 already at $N_{sig} = 900$, whereas with ARGOS this drop only occurs around $N_{sig} = 600$.
 In our setup, CWoLa Hunting generally has the worst quality background template of the three methods considered.\footnote{The background template of the IAD contains no mismodeling by definition and the flow-matching based density estimate used for CATHODE is highly accurate for the small feature space used here.} Therefore, the NN can learn to distinguish background template and signal region based on the background events only, which results in a lower validation BCE loss but does not transfer onto a better performance on the anomaly detection test set.
 Instead using the ARGOS metric, and in particular max ARGOS, allows the epoch selection to focus on the events with the highest anomaly score.

 An interesting feature can be seen in the performance of the max SIC based epoch selection at $N_{sig}=0$, where the performance is slightly better than random.
 The fluctuations of the classifier weights in the absence of signal still lead to some epochs with non-zero anomaly-detection performance, which the max SIC identifies.
 Selecting the epochs using signal information can therefore enhance the false positive rate.
 Using ARGOS, which does not know anything about a potential signal, this issue is not present.
+We discuss why we do not generally expect an enhanced rate of false discoveries or enhanced background sculpting when selecting models on data in App.~\ref{app:sculpting}.

 In the rest of the paper, we select epochs using the max ARGOS metric, as this is the best-performing data-driven metric for this application.